microsoft/pai/docs/manual/cluster-admin/alerting-and-troubleshooting.md

   1. visit Prometheus web page, it is usually `http://<your-pai-master-ip>:9091`.
   2. Enter query `node_memory_MemFree_bytes`.
   3. If free memory drop to near 0, the container should be killed by OOM killer
   4. You can double check this by logging into node and run command `dmesg` and looking for phase `oom`.
+Or you can run `docker inspect <stopped_docker_id>` to get more detailed information.

 Solutions:

   1. Force remove unhealth containers with this command in terminal:
   `kubectl delete pod pod-name --grace-period=0 --force`
   2. Recreate pod in Kubernetes, this operation may block indefinitely because dockerd may not functioning correctly after OOM.
 If recreate blocked too long, you can log into the node and restart dockerd via `/etc/init.d/docker restart`.
+  3. If restarting doesn't solve it, you can consider increase the pod's memory limit.

 ### NodeNotReady Alert